-Domestic violence and abuse may have a long term psychological and emotional impact in a number of ways:
+Domestic abuse may have a long term psychological and emotional impact in a number of ways:

-- Children may be greatly distressed by witnessing (seeing or hearing) the physical and emotional suffering of a parent, or witnessing the outcome of any assault;
+- Children may be greatly distressed by experiencing (seeing or hearing) the physical and emotional suffering of a parent, or witnessing the outcome of any assault;

 - Children may be pressurised into concealing assaults, and experience the fear and anxiety of living in an environment where abuse occurs;

-- The domestic violence and abuse may impact negatively on an adult victim's parenting capacity;
+- The domestic abuse may impact negatively on an adult victim's parenting capacity - often this is part of the perpetrators tactics of coercive control;

 - Children may be drawn into the violence and themselves become victims of physical abuse.

-For children living in situations of domestic violence and abuse, the effects may result in behavioural issues, absence from school, difficulties concentrating, lower school achievement, ill health, bullying, substance misuse, self-harm, running away, anti-social behaviour and physical injury.
+For children living in situations of domestic abuse, the effects may result in behavioural issues, absence from school, difficulties concentrating, lower school achievement, ill health, bullying, substance misuse, self-harm, running away, anti-social behaviour and physical injury.

-During pregnancy, domestic violence and abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
-In almost a third of cases, domestic violence and abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
+During pregnancy, domestic abuse presents a risk to an unborn child.
+Pre-natal exposure to domestic abuse has been shown to correlate to postnatal trauma symptoms in children.
+Additionally assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
+In almost a third of cases, domestic abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
 The mother may be prevented from seeking or receiving antenatal care or post-natal care.
-In addition if the mother is being abused this can affect her attachment to her child, more so if the pregnancy is a result of rape by her partner.
+In addition if the mother is being abused this can affect her attachment to her child (either indirectly, or directly through perpetrator tactics of abuse), more so if the pregnancy is a result of rape by her partner.

-Young people themselves can be subjected to domestic violence and abuse perpetrated in order to force them into marriage or to punish them for 'bringing dishonour on the family'.
+Young people themselves can be subjected to domestic abuse perpetrated in order to force them into marriage or to manage the impacts of them 'bringing dishonour on the family'.
 This abuse may be carried out by several members of a family increasing the young person's sense of isolation and powerlessness.
-See also Honour Based Violence Procedure.
+See also: "So Called" Honour Based Abuse Procedure.